 Not because organizations are ignorant but because external circumstances can generate transient spikes in the market.
 So, employers will maintain a pay structure that suits their goals rather than fluctuations in the industry.

-In addition to this, companies often have general, across-the-board rules and guidelines that regulate raises.
+Additionally, companies often have general, across-the-board rules and guidelines that regulate raises.
 As previously mentioned, these rules don’t always align with your hopes and dreams.

 For example, companies usually standardize pay structures for similar positions.
 There are sometimes consequences if you get a salary boost while your co-worker in the same position doesn’t.
 Even if you outperform your peers, you may not receive a raise until the corporate pay structure deems it is time.